 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).

-Exceptions to the Height Requirements
+Exceptions and Rules to the Height Requirements

 - There are some rides that allow guests that don’t meet the height requirement to ride with a taller guest.

-- Children under 7 years old must ride with a person 14 years or older, even if they meet the height requirement!
+- There are Disneyland height and age restrictions – Children under 7 years old must ride with a person 14 years or older, even if they meet the height requirement!

 Checking for Height at Disneyland